 Pharmacogenomics is a sub-specialty of healthcare, used in several ways.
 From drug development to cancer therapy to food digestion, pharmacogenomics impacts any field involving human life.

-The MS in Pharmacogenomics program is typically completed in 5 semesters or 1 and 2/3 years if taken part-time.
+The MS in Pharmacogenomics program is typically completed in 6 semesters or 2 years if taken part-time.

 For the MS in Pharmacogenomics program, a grade-point average (GPA) of at least 3.00 or foreign equivalent is recommended.